-Tver is a Volga River cruise port and city located in central-western

-	Russia.
-The city is located approx 180 km (110 ml) south of Russia's capital

-	Moscow, and has population around 420,000.
+Tver is a Volga River cruise port and city located in central-western Russia.
+The city is located approx 180 km (110 mi) south of Russia's capital Moscow and has a population of around 420,000.

-	Tver is connected directly with Moscow and St Petersburg via M10 Highway,

-	Oktyabrskaya Railway and the high-speed train Sapsan.
-Commuter rail links

-	Tver to Moscow, Bologoye, Torzhok.
-Most Moscow outbound trains to northwest

-	regions stop in Tver'.
-The planned high-speed railway St Peterburg-Moscow

-	will have "New Tver'" train station located several kilometers south of the

-	city.
-Public transitation includes buses, trolleys, trams, mini-buses.

-	Nearest airport is Sheremetyevo (Moscow).
+Tver is connected directly with Moscow and St Petersburg via M10 Highway, Oktyabrskaya Railway, and the high-speed train Sapsan.
+Commuter rail links Tver to Moscow, Bologoye, Torzhok.
+Most Moscow outbound trains to northwest regions stop in Tver'.
+The planned high-speed railway St Peterburg-Moscow will have a "New Tver'" train station located several kilometers south of the city.
+Public transportation includes buses, trolleys, trams, mini-buses.
+The nearest airport is Sheremetyevo (Moscow).

 Tver cruise terminal

 Among the Russian cruise ships visiting Tver are the VODOHOD-owned boats MS Suvorov, MS Korotkov, MS Dzerzhinsky, MS Radischev.

 - Kazan-Kalyazin-Moscow (2 days)-Tver-Kazan (12-day cruisetour)

 - Novgorod-Kalyazin-Moscow (2 days)-Tver-Novgorod (10-day cruisetour)